FREE SHIPPING for orders over $50 --- Join and SAVE --- Check out the rewards program!!

 PRODUCT DETAILS:

 We are constantly striving to improve our products just like our ever-growing company.
-Our Mushroom Coffee now boasts a new mushroom blend* with black tea, featuring organic Lion's Mane, Cordyceps, and wild-harvested Artist Conk.
-We take pride in our medicinal mushroom grounds and offer a whopping 48 grams of grounded mushrooms, which is significantly more than the couple of hundreds of milligrams (1000 mg in 1 g) offered by most commercial brands.
+Our Mushroom black tea boasts a new mushroom blend* with black tea, featuring organic Lion's Mane, Cordyceps, and wild-harvested Artist Conk.
+We take pride in our medicinal mushroom grounds and offer a whopping 48 grams of ground mushrooms, which is significantly more than a couple of hundreds of milligrams (1000 mg in 1 g) offered by most commercial brands.
 You can do the math and see the difference for yourself.

 *Why did we choose to incorporate Chaga, Lion's Mane, Cordyceps, and Artist Conk mushrooms in our coffee blend?